lutzenfried/GCP_ATTACK_Matrix/README.md

 ## 🎯 About The Project

 As organizations increasingly rely on Google Cloud, understanding the specific threat landscape becomes critical.
+What I have found over the years is that GCP is the least covered CSP out there from the big three (AWS, Azure, GCP), but attacks, abuses and misconfigurations exist.
+So instead of treating it like the forgotten little brother, I think it is important to understand its specific threat landscape.
 This project aims to be the most comprehensive and up-to-date public resource for security professionals, mapping adversary behaviors to the MITRE ATT&CK® framework.

 This matrix is designed for:
 * **Red Teamers & Pentesters** to discover and simulate attack paths.